Archives

 Dirk and Christy pass the memorial to Johnny Roberts and Mike Hanrahan who died ten years ago last week in an avalanche in Tonar Bowl (down to the right).
 We had mellower things in mind.

-So one would be all we could fit in, and it was worth it.
-The lower “scary moderate” layers we’ve been used to managing were all locked up thanks to the cold temps, and the new foot of fresh was well bonded to the old, or at least that’s what our assessment told us.
+So one run would be all we could fit in, and it was worth it.
+The lower “scary moderate” layers we’ve been used to managing were all locked up thanks to the cold temperatures, and the new foot of fresh snow was well bonded to the old, or at least that’s what our assessment told us.

 We startled a big bull elk who promptly ran into the trees (top in photo), so I guess we weren't really the only ones out here.